TCNJ pursuing new student housing complex, plans to close Travers and Wolfe halls in fall 2027

 Based on a budget summary projection presented by Interim President Michael Bernstein to the faculty senate in December, taking the Towers “off line” would cost the College approximately $6.5 million in FY2027 and FY2028.

-The total cost of constructing the new housing complex is unknown at this time.
+The total cost of constructing the proposed new housing complex is unknown at this time.

-Note: Clarification: A previous version of this story stated the vendor would present the proposed housing plan to the Board of Trustees.
-The College's administration will present the plan to the Board of Trustees.
-This story has also been updated to more clearly emphasize that the proposed new housing complex is not finalized.